 In the section about your childcare educator skills for resume and achievements, you can place information that, for example, you took full care of a child from 2 to 7 years old, fed daily, cooked soups, cereals, omelets, and more, carried out hygiene procedures, massage, gymnastics, kept order in the children's room and toys, while:

 - Accustomed to self-service, use of appliances, and self-dressing.

 - Taught to speak, draw, read, and elementary mathematical concepts.

-- As a result, by the age of 4, the child was able to speak fluently in sentences of 20-30 words, began to read by syllables, and solve simple mathematical examples, causal thinking developed at the level of 7 years.
+- As a result, by the age of 4, the child was able to speak fluently in sentences of 20-30 words, began to read by syllables, and solve simple mathematical examples, and causal thinking developed at the level of 7 years.

 Believe us, such achievements, if any, will be very attractive because every parent wants his child to develop well and quickly.

 Learn how to improve child care resume skills